nhatpy/OneshotManga_BE/README.md

 # Oneshot Manga - Backend Service
-Backend service for the FoodSpot Management System, a comprehensive platform for restaurant discovery and management in Vietnam.
+Backend service for the Oneshot Mangaa - website for whom love reading manga, manhua, manhwa and more.

 ## 📚 Related Repositories